'What if I go for something and I don't get it?'

 You now have a choice - stay and try and take a shot at getting through into the VIP area yourself and the potential risks that entails - or take the safe option and head out the door and back to the life you've been living, the one that you know.

 You choose the latter and before you know it you're walking home angry at yourself as now your 'what if' has turned into a 'that could have been me, I could have....if....' comment.

 Why Am I Sharing This With You?

 Even though our basis for staying comfortable in what we know and being secure has its benefits, one thing is clear.
-If you’re wanting to make a change in your life, although it is good to have an air of caution and to acknowledge what could go right and wrong and make some contingency plans, sitting long-term in the negatives of ‘what if’s’ when making a decision can be paralysing and is generally not the place from which solid steps of progress towards what you really want are made.
+If you're wanting to make a change in your life, although it is good to have an air of caution and to acknowledge what could go right and wrong and make some contingency plans, sitting long-term in the negatives of 'what if's' can be paralysing.
+It's generally not the place from which solid steps of progress and decisions towards what you really want are made.

-It only takes those two words for you to go from a certainty in action, to one of unsurety, indecisiveness and inaction.
-It’s the fertile ground in which the limiting beliefs we hold about ourselves love to grow and blossom.
+It only takes those two words of 'what if' for you to go from a place of certainty in action, to one of unsurety, indecisiveness and inaction.
+It's the fertile ground in which the limiting beliefs we hold about ourselves love to grow and blossom.

 What if you removed the negatives of 'what if' from your vocabulary?

 What do you believe you can go on to achieve?

 What will you go and now make happen?

 *If you would like information on the Business & Personal Coaching services that I offer and pricings, please do go to my Coaching Services page or email me via my Contact page.